-In almost all cases, classes will be delivered either in a web-blended (hybrid) model or fully online.
-For web-blended courses, some portion of the courses will generally be offered face-to-face, adhering to social distancing guidelines.
+In almost all cases, classes are delivered either in a web-blended (hybrid) model or fully online.
+For web-blended courses, some portion of the courses is generally offered face-to-face, adhering to social distancing guidelines.
 Small classes (with low enrollment relative to classroom size) that allow for social distancing may be held fully face-to-face.
-Other classes will be reconfigured to reduce density and allow for social distancing.
+Other classes are reconfigured to reduce density and allow for social distancing.

-After reopening, the University will continually monitor the health of the campus population and the public health of our region.
-The campus will be poised to move back to remote work, if conditions warrant, to protect the health of students and employees.
+The University is continually monitoring the health of the campus population and the public health of our region.
+The campus is poised to move back to remote work, if conditions warrant, to protect the health of students and employees.
 In this event, faculty will be prepared to quickly move all courses online and students will be able to complete coursework online.

-Students who have been exposed or are symptomatic for COVID-19, or indicate areas of concern on their health screen questionnaire, will be referred for testing to their primary care provider or at the Student Health Center testing site at the Intramural Field House.
+Students who have been exposed or are symptomatic for COVID-19, or indicate areas of concern, will be referred for testing to their primary care provider or through the Student Health Center.

-Faculty and staff who have been exposed or are symptomatic for COVID-19, or indicate areas of concern on a health screen questionnaire, will be referred for testing to their primary care provider or the USA Health drive-through testing center at the Mobile Civic Center.
+Faculty and staff who have been exposed or are symptomatic for COVID-19, or indicate areas of concern on Jag Healthcheck may follow up with Employee Health and Wellness at (251) 461-1521 and may be referred for testing to their primary care provider or the USA Health drive-through testing center at the Mobile Civic Center.

-The flu vaccine will be required for all employees and for all students living in on-campus housing, and strongly encouraged for non-resident students.
+The flu vaccine is required for all USA Health employees and for all students living in on-campus housing, and strongly encouraged for non-resident students.
 The flu vaccine can keep you and those around you from getting sick, according to the Centers for Disease Control and Prevention, and reduces the severity of illness for those who get the flu.

 The flu vaccine also prevents tens of thousands of hospitalizations each year, reducing the burden on our health care system.

-- Face coverings/masks will be required for attendance.
+- Face masks will be required for attendance.